xequeDev/FileAccess/README.md

 # LocalFiles
-Library that facilitates the manipulation of user files, it uses "File System Access API", polyfill coming soon...
+Library that facilitates the manipulation of user files, it uses "File System Access API", polyfill coming soon...<br>
-*minus 243 lines of code (479 - 236)
+**minus 243 lines of code (479 - 236)**

 ## Folders